coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_shock](#interact_shock)

 ### Description
 Handles interaction with shocking objects.
 If Mario touches an electrified enemy or hazard, he takes damage and may be stunned or shocked.
-Useful for electric-themed enemies and obstacles that require careful avoidance
+Useful for electric-themed enemies and obstacles

 ### Lua Example
 `local integerValue = interact_shock(m, interactType, o)`